Post-game nutrition recovery for late night games

 FDNA2.jpg

 I am fortunate to work with many talented young athletes and teams where performance is a strong focus.
-I enjoy seeing young athletes learn, progress and improve – but I am also acutely aware of the potential negative aspects of a high performance environment for growing and developing kids and adolescents.
-I watched one of the ‘The Mighty Ducks’ movies over the weekend with my family and it was a great reminder of what junior team sport is all about – teamwork, friendship and fun (as well as hard work!).
-Those who have an influence on juniors can play a role in either helping or hindering development and performance, and the importance of enjoyment should be given due attention, even (or especially) within an increasingly competitive environment.
+I enjoy seeing young athletes learn, progress and improve – but I am also acutely aware of the potential negative aspects of a high performance environment for kids and adolescents.
+I watched one of the ‘The Mighty Ducks’ movies over the weekend with my family and it was a great reminder of what junior team sport is all about – teamwork, friendship and fun (as well working hard, together!).
+Those who have an influence on junior athletes can play a role in either helping or hindering development and performance, and the importance of enjoyment should be given due attention, even (or especially) within an increasingly competitive environment.

 Many junior athletes experience significant, and sometimes unbearable, pressure to perform.
 Pressure can come from various sources, both internal and external, with a focus on performing at their best, beyond basic genetic ability.
 This is where body composition (both muscularity and/or leanness) can become a focus, and for some this experience is far from fun.

 Discussions around body composition – how much body fat or muscle an athlete has – and its impact on performance are an accepted part of professional senior sport.
-Fortunately, sports dietitians are no longer known ONLY as the ‘fat police’ in teams, but a reasonable portion of a team dietitians’ work continues to involve measuring, monitoring and setting goals with athletes around weight and body composition.
-Thank goodness the days are (mostly) long behind us where player weight and skinfolds are posted up on the wall alongside the 3km time trial results, in full view of all passers by.
+Fortunately, sports dietitians are no longer known ONLY as the ‘fat police’ in teams, and there is more of a focus on nutrition for fuelling, recovery, injury management and performance strategies.
+However team dietitian’s will still have a role in measuring, monitoring and setting goals with senior athletes around weight and body composition - it’s just not the priority focus that it was previously.
+In fact many athletes don’t like having measurements done and there are processes at many professional sporting clubs to support this.
+Thank goodness the days are (mostly) long behind us where player weight and skinfolds are posted up on the wall at AFL clubs alongside the 2km time trial results, in full view of all passers by.
 Naturally, in a competitive sporting environment, the first thing people want to know is who came first….or last.
-The impact of a certain body composition result on a player’s performance, however, is only one factor contributing to performance.
-Being the leanest person in a team does not necessarily translate to being the best player.
-This is particularly true for junior athletes – in fact we might question the degree of significance of body composition for sports performance at a junior level.
+However, being the leanest or the most muscular person in a team does not necessarily translate to being the best player.
+This is particularly true for young junior athletes – in fact the role of body composition for sports performance at a junior level is often of very low significance.

 Kids and adolescents are not just small adults and need to be acknowledged and treated as such.